 Spending time walking in nature can help ease symptoms of anxiety and depression, and combining your time spent outdoors with exercise will have even more of a positive effect.
 The presence of water has also been shown to amplify feelings of well-being.

-Spending more time in local parks, outdoor swimming pools, or even swimming in the sea if you are lucky enough to have that luxury are all activities that have been scientifically proven to alleviate anxiety and depression.
+Spending more time in local parks, outdoor swimming pools, or even the sea are all activities that have been scientifically proven to alleviate anxiety and depression.
 One study found that walks in the forest helped to greatly minimize feelings of anxiety.
 A further study highlighted the benefits of nature on depression.
 Stanford Researchers found that key neural activity associated with depression was lessened when study participants took a 90-minute stroll in a natural setting compared to those who walked through an urban environment.

 Inflammation in the body can cause headaches, muscle soreness, abdominal pain, and fatigue.
-High levels of inflammation over prolonged periods have been linked to a range of illnesses such as cancer, cardiovascular disease, diabetes, and arthritis.
-Studies have shown that going for a walk can greatly help reduce inflammation, which can help alleviate headaches, muscle soreness, and combat fatigue.
+High levels of inflammation over prolonged periods have been linked to a range of illnesses, such as cancer, cardiovascular disease, diabetes, and arthritis.
+Studies have shown that going for a walk can greatly help reduce inflammation; this reduction can help alleviate headaches, muscle soreness, and fatigue.

 Eliminates fatigue and boosts mood

-Marveling at the beauty of nature, whether it be a beautiful sunset, an impressive coastline, or a beautiful landscape can be an awe-inspiring experience and serve as a huge mood enhancer.
-One study found that even looking at pictures of nature is mood-boosting.
-The brain releases powerful mood-enhancing neurochemicals when walking in nature which increases levels of satisfaction and can make you feel more positive.
+Marveling at the beauty of nature, whether it be a beautiful sunset, an impressive coastline, or a stunning landscape, can be an awe-inspiring experience and serve as a huge mood enhancer.
+One study found that even looking at pictures of nature can improve one’s outlook.
+The brain releases powerful mood-enhancing neurochemicals when walking in nature, which increases levels of satisfaction and can make you feel more positive.